noogler-eng/ContestTracker/readme.md

 - Watch video solutions
 - Admins can manually add solution videos
 - Automated YouTube video solution fetcher via a backend cron job
+-  ❤️❤️I am not scrapping the data instead of that i am fetching the data from offical API's which reduce the latency and increase efficiency.❤️❤️

 ### 🛠️ Tech Stack